Powerapps Lookup

 PartyList-type Lookup:

-Using this Power Apps lookup function, we can select multiple records from multiple tables.
+By using this function, you can select multiple records from multiple tables.
 Every row is added to the result table.
-Mainly, every time we add a record to the table, it allows searching for a new record in the tables.
-It is essential to note that we can’t customize the system as well as disable views in this lookup type.
+Mainly, every time you add a record to the table, it allows searching for the new record.
+You can’t customize the system or disable views in this lookup type.

-getlsPartyList is the client API reference that returns a boolean value to indicate that it is a party-type lookup.
-It means that if the lookup function returns true, then it is a party list lookup.
-If it returns false, then it is not the party-type lookup.
-Usually, party list lookups allow setting multiple records.
+‘getlsPartyList()’ is a client API method that returns a Boolean value indicating whether it is a party-type lookup.
+If the lookup function returns true, then it is a party list lookup.
+If it returns false, then it is not a party-type lookup.
+Party list lookups usually allow multiple records to be set.
 The syntax for this lookup type is given as follows:

 PartyList